 Building an app for snore and teeth grinding detection

-To make our sound classification algorithms available for the wide audience, we packaged them into an iOS app Do I Snore or Grind, which you can freely download from the App Store.
-Our UX team created a unified flow enabling users to record noises during sleep, track their sleepcycle, monitor vibration events, and receive information on factors impacting sleep and tips on how they can adjust their habits.
+To make our sound classification algorithms available to a wide audience, we packaged them into an iOS app Do I Snore or Grind, which you can freely download from the App Store.
+Our UX team created a unified flow enabling users to record noises during sleep, track their sleep cycle, monitor vibration events, and receive information on factors impacting sleep and tips on how they can adjust their habits.
 All audio data analysis is performed on-device, so you’ll get results even if there is no Internet connection.

 Do I Snore or Grind App interface.

 Keep in mind, though, that no health app, however smart it is, can replace a real doctor.
-The conclusion made by AI must be verified by your dentist, physician or other medical expert.
+The conclusion made by AI must be verified by your dentist, physician, or another medical expert.